antoniolimajr89/vraptor-neo4j/README.md

 		}
 	}

-Now, using the EmbeddedGraphDatabase instance is just as simple as declaring it in a component constructor.
+Now, using the EmbeddedGraphDatabase instance is just as simple as declaring it as a constructor argument.

 ### The Neo4jIndexManagerFactory

-Similar to the EmbeddedGraphDatabaseFactory, the IndexManagerFactory makes possible to receive by dependency injection the Neo4j index manager, with whom you can create new indexes, and search using Neo4j Lucene's integration, for instance.
+Similar to the EmbeddedGraphDatabaseFactory, the IndexManagerFactory makes possible to receive by dependency injection the Neo4j Index Manager, with whom you can create new indexes, and search using Neo4j Lucene's integration, for instance.

 	@Resource